juliogarciamelgarejo/learn-typescript/README.md

 <a id="About"></a>
 ## :sparkling_heart: About

-In my GitHub profile you can find more information about me and other "Awesome" repositories.
+In my GitHub profile you can find more information about me and other "Awesome repositories".

 [![GitHub Profile](https://img.shields.io/badge/GitHub-PROFILE-14a1f6?style=for-the-badge&logo=github&logoColor=white&labelColor=black)](https://github.com/juliogarciamelgarejo)